 This node creates a series of constraints on the geometry (skin surface and skin solid) generated by the Skin Solify SOP, uses the settings defined by the Skin Properties SOP to drive them, and then computes the skin simulation (second pass tissue) using the Vellum solver.

-When simulating the skin pass (skin surface and skin solid), it is important to understand the following constraint relationships it has with the tissue layer (tissue surface and tissue solid):
+When simulating the Skin pass (Skin Surface Layer and Skin Solid Layer), it is important to understand the following constraint relationships it has with the Tissue Surface Layer:

 Clears the entire skin simulation cache from memory.

-Sets the frame on the Houdini playbar that the skin simulation should begin at.
+Sets the frame on the Houdini playbar at which the skin simulation should begin.

 Determines how points are integrated forward by their velocities during the simulation when curved motions (like swinging pendulums) are mispredicted and damped by the constraint projections.